Your Guide to Customer Lifetime Value (CLTV) in Ecommerce

 How Tea Forte increased their CLTV by 25%

 What does it look like when a brand truly optimizes for CLTV?
 Here’s a great example.

 Known for quality handcrafted teas with exquisite packaging, Tea Forte is the go-to luxury tea brand for casual and ardent tea drinkers alike.
 While they certainly have a strong, recognizable brand, Tea Forte lacked a consistent marketing strategy that catered directly to their highest-value customers’ needs.

-By using a B2C CRM to implement behaviorally driven campaigns with smarter segmentation, Tea Forte saw a 20X return on spend in just under a year.
+By using an Activated Customer Data Platform to implement behaviorally driven campaigns with smarter segmentation, Tea Forte saw a 20X return on spend in just under a year.
 But more than that, they’ve seen a 25% increase in their customer lifetime value by pinpointing the right people to message at the right time.

 This attentiveness to campaign messaging based on buyer personas helped the Tea Forte team gain a deeper understanding of their customer, order, and product data.

 According to Jurgen Nebelung, Tea Forte’s VP of Ecommerce and Digital, the key to increasing the brand’s CLTV came down to taking a customer-centric view of marketing data rather than a campaign-centric one.
 “It’s important for us to understand the conversion and revenue impact of each touchpoint and put the customer, rather than that channel, first,” he said.